Saturday, June 13, 2015

 It was by one man’s disobedience that we were made sinners.
 Adam was the first man and the forefather of the entire human race (Genesis 2:19) and the consequences of his disobedience affected all mankind.
 The belief is that when he sinned, it was as if we all had sinned at the same time.
 And at the same time, “death was passed upon all men” (Romans 5:12).
 For it was at this point in time that the phrase, “For all have sinned and fallen short of the glory of God” (Romans 3:23) took on its meaning.

 We know from scripture that by man, Adam, came sin and with sin came death.
-These things were passed to all mankind, so that all mankind were guilty of sinning and all mankind would die.
+These things were passed on to all mankind, so that all mankind were guilty of sinning and all mankind would die.
 The fact that God would impute the disobedience of one man to the entire human race may seem a little unfair to many of you.
 It really is not as unfair as you think.

 “For since by man came death, by man came also the resurrection of the dead.
 For as in Adam all die, even so in Christ shall all be made alive” (I Corinthians 15:21-22).